Visiting Scholars and Partners

 - IVER 3 fully autonomous underwater vehicle (AUV)

 - Surface fleet

 - Three automated coastal environment-monitoring buoys

-- Superior supercomputer (with approximately 1,200 processors in parallel)
+- Superior high-performance computing cluster (with approximately 1,200 processors in parallel)

 - Mesocosm (consisting of thirty 1,100-liter water tanks)

 - 80-square-foot Science Cave wall (a flat-panel display for educational outreach and research findings)

 You don’t have to venture to the Arctic to have amazing winter research opportunities.
 At the GLRC, we specialize in cold-weather research.
 With an average annual snowfall of 250 inches, countless crisp days, and a handful of blizzards each winter, Center researchers study above, on, and below the surface of the Great Lakes in all seasons.